express-labs/pure-react-carousel/README.md

 ### WithStore() Higher Order Component

-Following the documentation above, only props save to use are exposed:
+Following the documentation above, only props safe to use are exposed:

 ```TypeScript
 interface CarouselState {